 Additionally, they have a well-functioning mobile app that allows customers to access their accounts anywhere.
 With Tangerine, on the other hand, you can get more; you can apply for mortgages, loan products, registered savings products, investment options, and even corporate banking.
 On the other hand, Tangerine is a great digital banking option with no fees, competitive interest rates, and high-quality financial services and products.

-If you’ve ever considered opening a bank account with Tangerine, now is the perfect time to do so.
+If you’ve ever considered opening a bank account with Tangerine, now is the perfect time.
 First, if you recently closed your Tangerine bank account, please share your experience in the comments below.
 Then, call Tangerine at 1-888-826-4374 (toll-free) to initiate the account closure process.

 They do not charge exorbitant fees like traditional banks and offer products that meet the needs of today’s consumers.
-Moreover, because EQ Bank is online-only, it takes the money it would spend on the high overheads of opening physical branches and returns the cost savings to its customers in the form of higher interest rates and low or no daily bank fees.
+Moreover, because EQ Bank is online-only, it takes the money it would spend on the high overheads of opening physical branches.
+It returns the cost savings to its customers through higher interest rates and low or no daily bank fees.